Table of Contents

-If your doctor thinks you have adult ADHD, they may suggest therapy.
+If your doctor thinks you have adult ADHD, he or she may suggest therapy.
 This could include individual counseling and/or support groups.
 Your doctor also may recommend testing and counseling with someone who specializes in treating ADHD.
 You can learn ways to change your work environment and keep distractions to a minimum.
 Organizational tools can help you learn how to focus on activities at work and at home.
 Many people who have ADHD find counseling helpful.

 It is important to make some personal changes to help improve your condition.
 These may include:

 - Setting a schedule and sticking to it.
 Having a set schedule can keep you organized, focused, and on track.

 - Thinking before you act.
 If you know you tend to be impulsive, try to put more thought into decisions.
 Think about pros and cons, as well as possible risks or consequences.
 Think about how it could affect others, not just yourself.